JuliaStats/TimeSeries.jl/README.md

-Low-level infrastructure code for getting data into a Julian data structure.
+Infrastructure code for getting data into a Julian data structure and making basic transformations of that data.

 So far, there are six functions: